 Jaw injuries are either painful, awkward or both and they can make it difficult for you to eat or speak properly.
 While we probably associate a broken jaw with an act of violence, there are many other ways the jaw can be injured.
-Jaw injury compensation can sometimes be sought if the injury was caused by somebody else’s negligence or a criminal act.
+Jaw injury compensation can sometimes be sought if the injury was caused by someone else’s negligence or a criminal act.

 This article on the process of claiming compensation for a broken jaw and other types of jaw injuries will review when you might be entitled to compensation, what types of accidents can be claimed for, and how much compensation for a jaw injury might be paid.